pippim/pippim.github.io/programs/mserve.md

 -    Encode CDs with automatic Cover Art download or Image paste from clipboard.
 -    SQLite3 now used to replace old pickles and to add new features for history tracking.
 -    Music player runs while encoding process takes dozens of minutes per CD.
--    Original version in Linux but hopefully minor port to Windows and Apple.
--    Hopefully in a couple of years port to cars with Apple or Android decks.
--    Hopefully in a few years Record Companies will give away mserve.
--    If anyone is "disturbed" by sample video please advise ASAP, and I'll find a different one.

 ---